CodeStitchOfficial/Beginner-Astro-v4-Starter-Kit/README.md

     <img src="https://codestitch.app/frontend/images/icon.png" alt="Logo" width="80" height="80">
   </a>

-  <h3 align="center">Intermediate Starter Kit (Astro + LESS)</h3>
+  <h3 align="center">Astro + LESS Starter Kit</h3>

   <p align="center">
-    Introducing the <em>un</em>-official intermediate starter kit, presented by CodeStitch.
-This kit includes a pre-configured Astro setup, along with a seamless integration of Decap CMS, providing an easy way to manage a blog.
+    This kit includes a pre-configured Astro setup, along with four pages filled with CodeStitch components.
 Everything is ready to go right from the start, offering a fantastic introduction to the advantages of a Static Site Generator, complete with LESS preprocessing.
+This kit also leverages the power of a few Astro tools such as, but not limited to, View Transitions, Astro components, scoped styles etc.
     <br/>
     <br/>
     <a href="https://codestitch-intermediate-astro.netlify.app">View Live Result</a>